JackYFL/awesome-VLLMs/README.md

     <img src="assets/VLM_revolution.png" width="90%" height="90%">
 </p>

-Visual-language models (VLM) have emerged as a powerful tool for learning a unified embedding space for vision and language.
-Inspired by large language models, which have demonstrated strong reasoning and multi-task capabilities, vision large language models (VLLMs) are gaining increasing attention for building general-purpose and specialized VLMs.
-In this repo, we summarize current literatures from the application perspective, we wish this repo could provide help for VLLM research community.
+**Visual-language models (VLMs)** have emerged as powerful tools for learning unified embedding spaces that integrate vision and language.
+Inspired by the success of large language models (LLMs), which have demonstrated remarkable reasoning and multi-task capabilities, vision large language models (VLLMs) are gaining significant attention for developing both general-purpose and specialized VLMs.

+In this repository, we provide a comprehensive summary of the current literature from an application-oriented perspective.
+We hope this resource serves as a valuable reference for the VLLM research community.

-**If you are interested in this project, you can contribute to this repo by pulling requests!**
+**If you are interested in this project, you can contribute to this repo by pulling requests 😊😊😊**

 ## 📢 News